 - Feel water before bathing or showering. - To reduce the risk of scalding, install Thermostatic Mixing Valves (temperature limiting valves) at each point-of-use.
 These valves automatically mix hot and cold water to limit the temperature at the tap.
 Mixing valves are available at your local plumbing supplier.
-Follow manufacturer's instructions for installation and adjustment of the valves. - The gas control valve on this water heater has been factory set to its lowest setting to reduce the risk of scalding.
+Follow manufacturer's instructions for installation and adjustment of the valves. - heater has been factory set to its lowest setting to reduce the risk of scalding.
 Higher temperatures increase the risk of scalding, but even at 120°F, hot water can scald.
 If you choose a higher temperature setting, Thermostatic Mixing Valves located at each point-of-use are particularly important to help avoid scalding.